Cartrigger/angelauramc.github.io/markdown/patchnotes/UNJAIL.md

-# Bringing AmethystLauncher to unjailbroken iOS
+# Bringing Amethyst to unjailbroken iOS

-After many months working on AmethystLauncher for unjailbroken devices, we're so excited to announce AmethystLauncher 2.1--the first official build of AmethystLauncher to support unjailbroken iDevices!
-This means that you can enjoy AmethystLauncher while still keeping your device secure and on the latest versions of iOS!
+After many months working on Amethyst for unjailbroken devices, we're so excited to announce Amethyst 2.1--the first official build of Amethyst to support unjailbroken iDevices!
+This means that you can enjoy Amethyst while still keeping your device secure and on the latest versions of iOS!